 Make dirt cup treats

 Everybody likes a fun treat, so why not make an Earth Day themed one with your kids?
 These dirt cup treats by Jugglingwithkids.com are easy to make and definitely very fun.
 Get some instant pudding Jell-O, crumbled Oreos, jelly worms, and get to work.
 Create your own little cup of dirt, decorate it with some jelly worms then get eating.
 Speaking of (real) worms, find out the Earth’s littlest creatures that play the biggest role in the environment.

 Show your kids how plants grow by planting an egg carton herb garden on Earth Day.
 Simply pour soil into each egg crate, create a hole with your finger, and drop a pinch of seeds into each hole.
 Place the crates by a window and remember to water them.
 You should see sprouts in a few days.
 In early May, move the sprouts outside, where they can continue to grow.
 Get a look at 30 things you can do to help the earth in 30 days.

 Clean up your backyard

 When it comes to taking care of the earth, we all need to do our share.
 Take your kids to the backyard, and give them each a small trash bag.
 This way, you’ll both spend some quality time and get to clean your backyard at the same time.
 Do you know about these reusable versions of things you use every day?

 Hold a trivia game night

-If your family loves trivia, this activity is a match made in heaven for you.
+If your family loves trivia, Earth Day activities for kids like these are a match made in heaven for you.
 Prepare some interesting questions about the earth beforehand (maybe use these cool facts about the earth as a guideline.)
 Then, pick a family member to ask the questions, while the rest of you try to answer them before everyone.
 You’ll have a fun-filled game night and learn more about the earth as a family.
 Make sure you give the winner a fun prize!